 The Aggregate transformation object provides the functionality to create aggregations of your dataset, using aggregate functions such as Sum, Count, First, Last, Min, Max, Average, Var or Standard Deviation.
 The dataset can be split into groups so that the aggregate value(s) can be generated for the group instead of the whole dataset.
 For example, calculate product count by month of year, or get average sales price by region and year.

 Aggregate Transformation can be applied to unsorted data or data sorted on group by values.
 When applied to an input stream that is sorted on group by fields, Aggregate Transformation performs substantially better and consumes very little memory.
 Alternatively, when applied to unsorted datasets, Aggregate Transformation may consume substantial memory resources for large data sets and may slow down the performance of the server.

 In this scenario, we have products data stored in a csv file.
-The source file contains information such as products and supplier IDs, unit price of the various products, quantity of products available etc. Now you want to derive following information from your source data:
+The source file contains information such as ProductID, Supplier ID, UnitPrice of the various products, QuantityPerUnit of products available etc. We want to derive the following information from our source data:

 1. Number of products per category

 2. Total price of all the products per category

 We will use the Aggregate Transformation object to derive the required information.